-Key audit matter

-How the scope of our audit addressed the key audit matter

-Revenue recognition

-Revenue is recognised in accordance with the accounting policy set out in the financial statements in Note 3.
-The Group has several different revenue streams, some of which contain judgements, particularly in recognising when the performance obligations have been satisfied.
-This is determined with reference to the underlying contract with the purchaser and the nature of the service provided.
+Key audit matter How the scope of our audit addressed the key audit matter Revenue recognition Revenue is recognised in accordance Our audit procedures included: with the accounting policy set out in the financial statements in Note 3.
+Revenue is a key performance indicator for the Group.
+Evaluated the design and implementation of controls around revenue;

-Our audit procedures included:

-- Validating that revenue is recognised in accordance with the accounting policies; - Evaluating that the accounting policies are appropriate and in accordance with International Financial Reporting Standard 15 'Revenue from Contract with Customers' and performed audit procedures to provide evidence that revenue was accounted for in accordance with the policy; - Testing a sample of revenue transaction across the operating companies of the Group across each revenue stream by agreeing amounts to supporting documentation, cash receipts and ensuring the satisfaction of the relevant performance obligation; and - Assessing the appropriateness of the related disclosures in the financial statements.
+Key audit matter How the scope of our audit addressed the key audit matter Evaluating that the accounting policies are appropriate and in accordance with International Financial Reporting Standard 15 'Revenue from Contract with Customers' and performed audit procedures to provide evidence that revenue was accounted for in accordance with the policy as detailed in note 4; Testing a sample of revenue transaction across the operating companies of the Group across each revenue stream by agreeing amounts to supporting documentation to ensure that the transactions are correctly accounted for, that the performance obligations have been satisfied and to cash receipts; and Assessing the appropriateness of the related disclosures in the financial statements.